SimHub Tach Dash Gauge

 Arduino Uno R3 - no external power:

-Setup - Tested connected both to Motherboard and PCI-E riser USB powered card.
+- Tested connected both to Motherboard and PCI-E riser USB powered card.
 Behaves the same.
 Tested in powered USB hub - was worse (presume the Pro Micro could be better directly connected to MB USB)

 Performance - Most of the times it works well.
 Has occasional jitter but much better.
 With slow/not so powerful cars is quite OK.
 With powerful cars which can change Revs quickly Tach Arrows jitters in these changes.